-Skills and strateg ies to read for understanding Key Objective/Skill Key approach(es)?
+Skills and strateg gies to read for understanding Key Objective/Skill Key approach(es)?
 Teaching suggestions?
 2a.
 Use prior knowledge to support understanding.
-Year 4: Link what they've read in a text to what they know, their experience and that of others, and their experience of reading similar texts Guided reading (reciprocal reading roles) Begin reading by discussing what is already known about a topic or event Encourage children to make links between their reading and their own experience Consider what is known or might be expected from other, similar texts Use prior knowledge to inform predictions and speculations about a text, (but be prepared to modify these in the light of what you actually read) When reading non-fiction texts, discussing prior knowledge should lead easily into identifying questions that the group need answering.
+Year 5: Use background knowledge or information about the topic or text type to establish expectations about a text.
+Compare what is read to what was expected.
+Guided reading (reciprocal reading roles) Begin reading by discussing what is already known about a topic or event Encourage children to make links between their reading and their own experience Consider what is known or might be expected from other, similar texts Use prior knowledge to inform predictions and speculations about a text, (but be prepared to modify these in the light of what you actually read) When reading non-fiction texts, discussing prior knowledge should lead easily into identifying questions that the group need answering.
 Use KWL grids to collect what is known.
 Expect children to discuss how their prior knowledge was useful, or not, as they read through the text 2b.
-Check that books make sense to them Year 4: Monitor their understanding of a text and take steps to retrieve the meaning if comprehension has been lost.
+Check that books make sense to them Year 5: Develop an active attitude towards reading: seeking answers, anticipating events, empathising with characters and imagining events that are described.
 Independent reading of AR texts (incl. quizzes) Guided reading (reciprocal reading roles) Storytime Topic 1:1 reading time Poetry and books with hidden meanings Model putting a text's meaning into your own words and expect chn to do the same.
-2c.
-Ask questions to improve their understanding.
-Year 4: Ask questions to explore meanings and explanations of the events or ideas introduced or developed in a text.
+Year 5: Identify aspects of a text they are not clear about.
+Ask questions to clarify their understanding or research the topic to find out more.
 Guided reading (reciprocal reading roles) Explore what makes a good question?
 Questioner role Question matrix (resource on common) Model different question stems e.g. 'I wonder why?'
 See, think, wonder Quescussion Use statements about the text (chn agree/disagree/undecided) Encourage and model higher order questions Different questions types: 'right there' 'think about' and 'find out' In independent work, chn tabulate things character said or done and then use chart to answer questions such as 'what did you think ofthen?' or 'Do you think that was the right decision to make?
 Why/why not?'
 What know for certain?
 What think might be happening?
 What hints are you picking up?
-All you need is three questions Question quadrants, tables and Book Talk Bloom's Taxonomy I can use the information to build new ideas I can say what I think about the information and back up my opinion To understand it better I can use the information I can use the information I can way the information I can explain the ideas I can explain the information I can explain the ideas I can explain the information I
+All you need is three questions Question quadrants, tables and Book Talk Bloom's Taxonomy I can use the information to build new ideas Bloom's Taxonomy I can say what I think about the information on to understand it better I can use the information I can break down the information I can use the informati